TickerDao/docs/developers/dataset.md

 If a more significant number is changed, all the numbers under it are reset.
 The starting version is 0.0.1

-**Example:** 0.1.3 - The first version of a token, on it's second token contract address, under which, the metadata has been updated twice.
+**Example:** 0.1.3 - The first version of a token, on its second token contract address, under which, the metadata has been updated twice.

 ## Sidechain Addresses